CentOS-PaaS-SIG/ci-pipeline/README.md

 * image_name - Image name
   - ex. fedora-atomic-26.200-c15b07cc0f560dd.qcow2
 * message-content - If additional content is needed in the bod of the message (default = "")
-* namespace - Packageing type passed from dist-git message
+* namespace - Packaging type passed from dist-git message
   - ex. rpms
+* original_spec_nvr - The NVR of the RPM if the spec file hadn't been modified
+  - ex. gnutls-3.5.15-1.fc26.x86_64.rpm
+* nvr - The NVR of the RPM after modification, so including sha and # commits
+  - ex. gnutls-3.5.15-1.246.a3e666c.fc26.x86_64.rpm
 * CI_NAME - Jenkins pipeline job name
   - ex. ci-pipeline-f26
 * repo - Package name